 5. Jal Mahal

 The palace is located in the middle of a lake.
 The lake is the ‘Mansagar lake’.
-The palace’s renovation and the enlargement took place in the 18th century.
+The palace’s renovation and enlargement took place in the 18th century.
 The best time to visit this palace is at night.
-They light up the castle with yellow-coloured light, and its reflection is seen in the lake.
+They light up the castle with yellow-colored light, and its reflection is seen in the lake.
 It forms a beautiful image.
 But since this palace is in the middle of the water, it is best to be safe.
 The entry fee is Rs.
 10 for Indians and Rs.
 50 for foreigners.
 There aren’t any places to eat inside the castle, and neither is it allowed to carry food.
 The main attraction of the palace is boating.
 The Vrindavan citizens are the boat makers.
 You take a boat and enjoy the forts and scenery of Rajasthan, also your travel to, and fro is via boat.